 The correspondent central banking model (CCBM) was introduced by the Eurosystem at the start of Stage Three of Economic and Monetary Union (EMU) in January 1999.
-Its main purpose is to ensure that all marketable and non-marketable assets eligible for use in monetary policy operations or to obtain liquidity in TARGET2 are made available to all its counterparties, regardless of where the assets or the counterparty are situated.
-L
+Its main purpose is to ensure that, in principle, all marketable and non-marketable assets1 eligible for use in Eurosystem credit operations (i.e. monetary policy operations and the provision of intraday credit to facilitate the settlement of transactions in TARGET2 and TARGET2-Securities) are made available to all its counterparties, regardless of where the assets or the counterparty are situated.